Blackcat76iT/OsuNet/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature
+name: Enhancement
-about: suggest improvements in the code
+about: New feature or request
 title: ''
 labels: enhancement
 assignees: 'Blackcat76iT'